davidsmith2/monkey-game/README.md

 ## Usage

-Extract the contents of the ZIP file to your local machine.
-Then open src/index.html in a browser.
+* Either clone the repo or download the ZIP file and extract the contents to a local folder.
+* Open src/index.html in a browser.

 ## Browser support